Read more about the folks who serve as working board and advisory board members in the bios below.

 Tim Bishop is a man of many hats.
 A history major in college, he moved to the Bay Area over 30 years ago, fell into the technology industry and has spent the last 30 years trying to turn technology into products that improve people's lives.
 During the day, he currently works on making the internet faster, safer and more reliable.
 At nighttime and on weekends, he is an avid theatregoer, Theatre Bay Area adjudicator, webmaster for another small East Bay Theatre Company, Anton's Well, and runs a meetup focused bringing people to productions put on by small Bay Area theatre companies.
 He is also an extremely proud father of a college senior, brought up in the East Bay.
 He believes in, and has personally experienced, the power of theatre to transform young people's lives, so is delighted to serve the youth and mission of Gritty City Rep.

 Shyanna Bryan graduated from the Theater Dance and Performance Studies Department at UC Berkeley.
-Shyanna recently performed with Ubuntu Theatre in Dance of the Holy Ghost by Marcus Gardley, and currently teaches theatre at Leadership Public Schools in Hayward.
+Shyanna has performed with a variety of theatre companies around the Bay, including Ubuntu Theater Project's Dance of the Holy Ghost by Marcus Gardley, and Plethos Productions' Next to Normal.
+Shyanna currently teaches theatre at Leadership Public Schools in Hayward.
 She hopes to use theater to empower young people through awareness of their immediate communities as well as their placement as citizens of the world in order to foster love for themselves and empathy for others.

 Lindsay Krumbein See Staff Bios

-Sue Krumbein, the current President of Women's Club of Palo Alto, has been working with teenagers as a teacher, librarian, and advocate for more than 40 years.
+Sue Krumbein, who recently completed a three-year term as President of Women's Club of Palo Alto, has been working with teenagers as a teacher, librarian, and advocate for more than 40 years.
 She has seen, first hand, how the arts, and in particular theatre, can interest and engage students who might otherwise be disinterested in learning.
 She herself loves and supports theatre and attends plays as often as possible.

 Robert Paige See Staff Bios